The treewidth and pathwidth of graph unions: Conclusion and outlook

 \begin{question} Is it always possible to glue a tree and a caterpillar to a graph of treewidth at most 2? \end{question}

-By Theorem \ref{th:tw-pw} we nevertheless know that any caterpillar and any tree can be glued into a graph of small treewidth.
-Indeed, a graph of bounded treewidth and a graph of bounded pathwidth can always be glued to a graph of bounded treewidth.
+By Theorem \ref{th:tw-pw} we know that any caterpillar and any tree can be glued into a graph of treewidth at most 5.

 A tempting direction for further investigation is the gluing of three or more graphs.
 For the case of trees we ask two specific questions which could guide this endeavor.
-As with the questions that motivate our paper, these are inspired by arboricity results.

-It is a well-known corollary of Nash-Williams' theorem that any planar graph can be decomposed into three forests, i.e. any planar graph is an edge-disjoint union of three forests.
+It is well-known (see, e.g., Exercise 4 of \cite[Chapter 4]{Diestel}) that since every $n$-vertex planar graph has at most $3n-6$ edges, then Nash-Williams' tree-covering theorem implies that every planar graph can be edge-covered by three trees.

-\begin{question} Given any three $n$-vertex trees is it always possible to glue them into a planar graph? \end{question} Since every graph of book thickness 2 is planar, one can use the book embedding argument from Section \ref{sec:positive} to show that two arbitrary trees and a path can be glued into a planar graph.
+\begin{question} Given any three $n$-vertex trees is it always possible to glue them into a planar graph? \end{question}

+Since every graph of book thickness 2 is planar, one can use the book embedding argument from Section \ref{sec:positive} to show that two arbitrary trees and a path can be glued into a planar graph.
 However, for three arbitrary trees we do not even know if they can always be glued into a graph that excludes some fixed clique as a minor.

 Gon{\c{c}}alves proved that every planar graph can be decomposed into 4 forests of caterpillars~\cite{Gon07}.

 \begin{question} Is it always possible to glue arbitrary 4 caterpillars into a planar graph? \end{question}